rpi-simonz/rpifbss/README.md

 PDF files are displayed as well.
 Even short text files (with extension .txt) are converted to images and shown.

+The directory containing the files to be displayed can be defined by the first argument.
+Otherwise the current working directory is used.

 The slideshow can be controlled interactively with fbi's key shortcuts.

   * 'h' lists them on the framebuffer display